Colorado Hospital Price Report

 - To find specific information, you can select MS DRG / Procedure, the type of insurance (coverage type), the year, and the hospital region.

-- Data is available from 2013 through 2018.
-In the section "Average Allowed Cost and Utilization by Hospital" (bottom right quadrant), hospital names are specified for 2016, 2017 and 2018; for prior years, only region and a number for the hospital is provided.
+- Data is available from 2013 through 2019.
+In the section "Average Allowed Cost and Utilization by Hospital" (bottom right quadrant), hospital names are specified for 2016 - 2019; for prior years, only region and a number for the hospital is provided.

 Starting in 2019 the Colorado Division of Insurance changed the source of information for its Colorado Hospital Report.
 Before 2019, the Division obtained limited payment information directly from the insurance companies it regulates.
 This makes up approximately 20% of all insured lives for health insurance in Colorado.
 Beginning with the 2019 Hospital Price Report and going forward, the Division is making use of information reported to the Colorado All Payer Claim Database (APCD) maintained by the Center for Improving Value in Health Care (CIVHC), which has information for around 77% of the total number of insured Colorado lives.